enviodev/docs/docs/HyperSync/HyperRPC/hyperrpc-url-endpoints.md

 ---
-id: hyperrpc-url-endpoints
+id: hyperrpc-supported-networks
-title: Endpoints
+title: Supported Networks
-sidebar_label: Endpoints
+sidebar_label: Supported Networks
-slug: /hyperrpc-url-endpoints
+slug: /hyperrpc-supported-networks
 ---

-Here is a table of currently supported networks on HyperRPC and their respective URL endpoints.

 :::note
-Please note we are rapidly updating supported networks, if you don't see your network here?
-Pop us a message in [Discord](https://discord.gg/Q9qt8gZ2fX).
+Please note we are rapidly adding new supported networks.
+If you don't see your network here or would like us to add a network to HyperRPC, pop us a message in [Discord](https://discord.gg/Q9qt8gZ2fX).
 :::

-## Standard RPC URLs
+Here is a table of the currently supported networks on HyperRPC and their respective URL endpoints.

 | Network Name     | Network ID | URL                                                                    |
 | ---------------- | ---------- | ---------------------------------------------------------------------- |